mingi3314/blog-factory/README.md

 - **Regular Checks**:

   - Regularly check Google Search Console for alerts and suggestions.
-Keeping your site optimized for Google’s search engine is a continuous process that can yield significant benefits over time.
+Keeping your site optimized for Google's search engine is a continuous process that can yield significant benefits over time.

 - **Utilize Tools**:
   - Take advantage of the tools provided by Google Search Console to analyze and optimize your site's performance in Google Search.